mako-framework/docs/01_getting_started/07_upgrading.md

 The library has been moved from the `mako\auth` namespace to the `mako\gatekeeper` namespace and some classes have been renamed and/or moved internally so some changes will have to be made if your application is using type hinted dependency injection.

-If you're using Gatekeeper through the container aware trait then no changes will have to made except for updating the namespace of the `User` and `Group` models.

-There has also been a couple of method name changes:
+You must also update the namespace of the `User` and `Group` models and change your code to work with the following method name changes:

 * `Gatekeeper::getUserProvider()` is now named `Gatekeeper::getGroupRepository()`.
 * `Gatekeeper::getGroupProvider()` is now named `Gatekeeper::getGroupRepository()`.

-The `Gatekeeper::basicAuth()` method will now always return a boolean.
-This allows you to set your own message (The `WWW-Authenticate` header and `401` status code will still be set for you automatically).
+The final change is that the `Gatekeeper::basicAuth()` method will now always return a boolean.
+This change allows you to set your own message (the `WWW-Authenticate` header and `401` status code will still be set for you automatically).

 	if($this->gatekeeper->basicAuth() === false)
 	{